Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Experimental Setup

 \textbf{Metrics} Following~\citet{DBLP:journals/corr/abs-2410-08115}, we employ the F1 score between final answers and labels as evaluation metrics for information exchange tasks.
-For debate tasks, we utilize exact match accuracy (GSM8k, ARC-C, MMLU) or Sympy-based~\cite{DBLP:journals/peerj-cs/MeurerSPCKRKIMS17} equivalence checking (MATH).
+For debate tasks, we utilize exact match accuracy (ARC-C, MMLU).
+For the deepsearch task, following~\citet{wu2025webwalker}, we utilize Qwen2.5-72B-Instruct~\citep{qwen2025qwen25technicalreport} to verify whether the answers were consistent with the correct answers.

-\textbf{Baseline} We compare our methods with: (1) Chain-of-Thought (CoT)~\cite{DBLP:conf/nips/Wei0SBIXCLZ22}: single agent pipeline which enables complex reasoning to derive the final answer.
-(2) Multi-Agent Debate (MAD)~\cite{DBLP:conf/icml/Du00TM24}: multi-agent pipeline where different reasoning processes are discussed multiple rounds to arrive at the final answer.
-(3) AutoForm~\cite{DBLP:conf/emnlp/ChenYYSQYXL024}: multi-agent pipeline where the agents utilize non-nature language formats in communication to improve efficiency.
-(4) Optima~\cite{DBLP:journals/corr/abs-2410-08115}: a multi-agent framework that enhances communication efficiency and task effectiveness through Supervised Finetuning and Direct Preference Optimization.
+\textbf{Baseline} For static scenarios, we compare our methods with: (1) Chain-of-Thought (CoT)~\citep{DBLP:conf/nips/Wei0SBIXCLZ22}: single agent pipeline which enables complex reasoning to derive the final answer.
+(2) Multi-Agent Debate (MAD)~\citep{DBLP:conf/icml/Du00TM24}: multi-agent pipeline where different reasoning processes are discussed multiple rounds to arrive at the final answer.
+(3) AutoForm~\citep{DBLP:conf/emnlp/ChenYYSQYXL024}: multi-agent pipeline where the agents utilize non-nature language formats in communication to improve efficiency.
+For the dynamic scenario, following~\citet{Li2025WebThinker}, we evaluate several pipeline methods within this setting, including (1) Direct Reasoning, (2) RAG workflow and its variant~\citep{Li2025WebThinker}, and (3) Search-o1~\citep{DBLP:journals/corr/abs-2501-05366}.
+In both scenarios, we compare DITS with multi-agent optimization method Optima~\citep{DBLP:journals/corr/abs-2410-08115}: a framework that enhances communication efficiency and task effectiveness through Supervised Finetuning and Direct Preference Optimization.
 It has three variants, namely Optima-iSFT, Optima-iDPO, and Optima-iSFT-DPO.
 We follow the iSFT-DPO variant of Optima and improve its data synthesis and selection process to obtain DITS-iSFT-DPO.

-\textbf{Implementation Details} We utilize the Llama-3-8B-Instruct as the base model across all datasets.
-The interaction between the agents is terminated either when the final answer is explicitly marked by a special token or when the maximum limit of interactions is reached.
+\textbf{Implementation Details} We utilize the Llama-3-8B-Instruct~\citep{dubey2024llama} as the base model for static scenarios.
+Experimental results for other base models are provided in Appendix~\ref{appendix:base models}.
+For the dynamic scenario, we employ the QwQ-32B~\citep{QwenTeam2024Qwq} as the base model due to the task complexity.
+The interaction ends when either a special token marks the final answer or the maximum number of turns is reached.
 Unless otherwise specified, we set the hyperparameters to $\alpha=0.5$ and $\gamma=1$.
-When collecting influence scores via single-step gradient descent, we utilize LoRA (Low-Rank Adaptation)~\cite{DBLP:conf/iclr/HuSWALWWC22}.
-We set expand time $d=3$ and repeat time $k=8$ for all datasets.
+When collecting influence scores via single-step gradient descent, we utilize LoRA (Low-Rank Adaptation)~\citep{DBLP:conf/iclr/HuSWALWWC22}.
+A validation set of size 20 is used in all experimental settings.
+We set the expansion time $d=3$ and repeat time $k=8$ for all datasets.
 More details are provided in the Appendix~\ref{appendix:training details}.